dibyenshu/Subtitle-generator/README.md

   6. Run the python script "RUN_IT.py" and wait for the subtitles.srt to appear in the folder <br />
   (usually takes around half of the video time)<br />
   7. If you want to reuse it<br />
-    1.  delete audio.flac from the folder<br />
+    a.  delete audio.flac from the folder<br />
-    2.  delete subtitles.srt from the folder<br />
+    b.  delete subtitles.srt from the folder<br />
-    3.  delete from your google cloud services bucket the audio.flac audio file<br />
+    c.  delete from your google cloud services bucket the audio.flac audio file<br />
-    4. Now you can use RUN_IT.py again<br />
+    d.
+Now you can use RUN_IT.py again<br />